quantfall/ThreatWindsPythonSDK/README.md

 _ThreatWindsPythonSDK is a set of tools that allow interaction with ThreatWinds API.
 This SDK has functions to obtain information about active threats, and at the same time add new threats_

 ## Getting started
-_You must create in the root of your project an .env file that will contain the values ​​TW_AUTHORIZATION, or TW_API_KEY and TW_API_SECRET._
+_To work with this SDK you need an AUTHORIZATION, or a KEY and a SECRET.
+Having this you can pass it to the function as arguments.
+You can also create in the root of your project an .env file that will contain the values ​​TW_AUTHORIZATION, or TW_API_KEY and TW_API_SECRET with their values._

 ### Requirements